GreptimeTeam/docs/docs/nightly/en/user-guide/operations/region-failover.md

 | 8                           | 182.5            | 608                                           | 183                                            |
 | 16                          | 420.5            | 1402                                          | 421                                            |

+We have calculated the recovery time under different Number of regions per Topic configuration for reference.
+If you are very sensitive to recovery time, we recommend that each region have its topic(i.e., Number of regions per Topic is 1).

 <sub>\*: Assuming the unflushed data size is 0.5GB.</sub>

+<sub>\**Replay data size: The total size of WAL data that needs to be read to reconstruct the memory state.</sub>